carbon-language/carbon-lang/docs/design/generics/details.md

 In addition, the generated impl definition for a `like` is implicitly injected at the end of the (unique) source file in which the impl is first declared.
 That is, it is injected in the API file if the impl is declared in an API file, and in the sole impl file declaring the impl otherwise.
+This means an `impl` declaration using `like` in an API file also makes the parameterized definition

 If one `impl` declaration uses `like`, other declarations must use `like` in the same way to match.